The Business Property Tax Deduction Depends on the Property

-Any overview like this cannot take every little detail in the pages of IRS rules into account, so work with a tax professional or CPA to get it done right and avoid problems that cost money.
+Any overview like this cannot take every little detail in the pages of IRS rules into account, so work with a tax professional or accountant to get it done right and avoid problems that cost money.

 The business property is purchased exclusively for business use:

 Instead of leasing, you buy property for exclusive use in the business for this discussion.

 - Purchased real estate – should you buy a structure for your business, maybe a retail sales location, a warehouse, or a workshop exclusively for business use, you have some valuable property tax deduction items available to you.